chrislasota/sicherman-dice/README.md

 ### Sicherman Dice

-Sicherman dice are an alternate labeling of the sides a pair of classic cubical dice such that the number of ways to produce the **sums** of a pair of regular dice is the same.
+Sicherman dice are an alternate labeling of the sides of a pair of classic cubical dice such that the number of ways to produce the **sums** of a pair of regular dice is the same.

 Ordinary 6-sided dice have possible sums of **2** through **11**, and the number of ways of getting each sum is